Peganum harmala: Habitat and ecology

 It grows in dry areas in the United States.
 It can be considered a halophyte.

-In Kashmir and Ladakh it is known from elevations of 300–2400 m, in China 400–3600 m, in Turkey 0–1500 m, and in Spain 0–1200 m.
+In Kashmir and Ladakh it is known from elevations of 300–2400 metres (1000' to 7900'), in China 400–3600 metres (1300' to 12,000'), in Turkey 0–1500 metres (0' to 5000'), and in Spain 0–1200 metres (0' to 4000').

 In China it grows in slightly saline sands near oases and dry grasslands in desert areas.

 In Spain it can be found in abandoned fields, rubbish tips, stony slopes, along the verges of roads, ploughed and worked earth, as well as in disturbed, saline scrubland.

 In Morocco it is said to grow in steppes, arid coasts, dry uncultivated fields and amongst ruins.
 A study in Morocco found that it could be used as an indicator species for rangeland degraded from agricultural activities, when found in association with certain Artemisia sp., Noaea mucronata and Anabasis aphylla.
 In Israel it is a common dominant plant along with Anabasis syriaca and Haloxylon scoparium in a low semi-shrubby steppe ecosystem which during dry years is almost devoid of plant cover, growing on saline, loess-derived soils.
 In rainy times Leontice leontopetalum and Ixiolirion tataricum appear here.
 It also grows in Israel in semi-steppe shrublands, Mediterranean woodlands and shrublands, and deserts.
-Between 800–1300m elevation on the sandstone slopes of the mountains around Petra, Jordan, there is an open Mediterranean steppe forest dominated by Juniperus phoenicea and Artemisia herba-alba together with occasional trees of Pistacia atlantica and Crataegus aronia with common shrubs being Thymelaea hirsuta, Ephedra campylopoda, Ononis natrix, Hammada salicornia and Anabasis articulata; when this habitat is further degraded (it is already degraded) by overgrazing P. harmala along with Noaea mucronata invade.
+Between 800 and 1300 metres (2600' to 4300') elevation on the sandstone slopes of the mountains around Petra, Jordan, there is an open Mediterranean steppe forest dominated by Juniperus phoenicea and Artemisia herba-alba together with occasional trees of Pistacia atlantica and Crataegus aronia with common shrubs being Thymelaea hirsuta, Ephedra campylopoda, Ononis natrix, Hammada salicornia and Anabasis articulata; when this habitat is further degraded (it is already degraded) by overgrazing P. harmala along with Noaea mucronata invade.
 It is often found with Euphorbia virgata in the foothills of Mount Ararat, Iğdır Province, Turkey.